trdroid/Ruby-on-Rails-Examples/document_management/README.md

 end
 ```

-To setup a new, empty database for an application, instead of running individual migrations, the rake task db:schema:load can be run.
+To setup a new, empty database for an application, or to remove all the data and reset the database structure, run the db:schema:load task, instead of running individual migrations.

 # Model